gegeda01/DefinetelyNotReddit/README.md

 At the hackathon we were tasked to create a solution to encourage users to procrastinate.
 We decided to create a webapp that looks very similar to Visual Studio Code.
 If you look closely at the code, you will realise that it's actually populated with reddit posts!
+This way you can freely browse through reddit even in front of your boss and you will never get caught.

 # Getting Started with Create React App